GameCube accessories: Composite video cable

 The composite video cable, or AV cable, is included with the GameCube.
 It provides clearer and sharper picture quality and audio than an RF Switch.
 It is identical to earlier A/V cables.
 It carries dual-channel (stereo) audio and composite video at 576i/50 Hz (PAL) or 480i/60 Hz (NTSC/PAL60).
-PAL consoles come with a composite to Scart adaptor in European territories to allow Composite input via a Scart port (ScartAV).
+PAL consoles come with a composite to SCART adapter in European territories to allow Composite input via a SCART port.

 S-Video cable

 The S-Video Cable provides a better quality picture than composite cables, although not up to that of the Component or RGB Cables.
 Identical to earlier Nintendo (N64 and the original model SNES) S-Video cables and compatible with their respective consoles, it carries dual-channel (stereo) audio and s-video at 480i/60 Hz (NTSC).
 This cable is only compatible with NTSC GameCubes.

 RGB SCART cable

 The RGB SCART cable provides a better quality picture than RF, composite or S-Video cables.
 It utilizes the SCART connector standard and is sold in Europe only.
 Operates at 576i/50 Hz or 480i/60 Hz.
 This cable is only compatible with PAL GameCubes.